 Aggregate costs to implement and the annual recurring costs are extremely high for the industry.
 These costs are ultimately borne by customers.
-For example, estimates for the cost of IFRS 17 implementation alone range from €50m to €320m for 12 of the major European insurance groups – and is €1.9bn in total for these groups, which implies a considerably higher figure for European insurers as a whole.
-Solvency II costs, while covering more than public reporting were estimated to be €4bn in the UK alone.
+For example, estimates for the cost of IFRS 17 implementation alone range from €50m to €320m for 12 of the major European insurance groups – and is €1.9bn in total for these groups, which implies a considerably higher figure for European insurers as a whole

 Therefore care must be taken to avoid unnecessary reporting or requirements which are particularly burdensome without sufficient benefits to justify the costs.